 Kanga is in a diverse landscape, set on multiple vlei lines on the complex Ruckomechi River system, with mixed woodland types mixed with grasslands and marshy areas that attract a large variety of wildlife and birds - excellent for exploring on foot.
 The Kanga Pan in front of the camp is the only perennial water source in the area, making it a hub where game congregate all year round.

 Game drives (night and day), birdwatching and bush walks with an experienced guide are all part of daily life at Kanga.
-An hour's drive away is the Zambezi floodplains of Mana where you can fish and go gameviewing by canoe.
+An hour's drive away is the Zambezi floodplains of Mana where you can fish and go game-viewing by canoe.
 By prior arrangement, it's also possible to enjoy long-term stays at Chitake Springs.
-The area is known for its lion sightings, but also the more rare, lesser spotted game like leopard, civet, genet, honey badger and a variety of plains game, including the large eland and other antelope.
+The area is known for its lion sightings, but also the rare, lesser spotted game like leopard, civet, genet, honey badger and a variety of plains game, including the large eland and other antelope.

 Because of its remoteness, the best, easiest way to get there is by air.
 It's a 2½ hour flight from Victoria Falls to nearby Dandawa airstrip and a 1½ houf flight from Harare.
-By road, it's a grueling 4 -5 hour drive from Vic Falls - and only experienced 4x4 drivers are advised to attempt this.
+By road, it's a gruelling 4 -5 hour drive from Vic Falls - and only experienced 4x4 drivers are advised to attempt this.

-Our Take on Kanga Camp
+Our take on Kanga Camp

 Kanga is a little oasis of luxury, warm hospitality and excellent safari opportunity in one of the most unspoilt, pristine areas of southern Africa.
 It's one of those difficult-to-get-to places, but we believe you should try to get there - at least once in your life.
 You won't ever regret it.